HMS Belfast: HMS Belfast Trust 1971–1977

-Now a museum, the ship's opening was well received: in 1972 the HMS Belfast Trust won the British Tourist Authority's "Come to Britain" trophy.
-Support for the ship's restoration was received from individuals, from the Royal Navy and from commercial businesses; in 1973, for example, the Worshipful Company of Bakers provided dummy bread for display in the ship's NAAFI and bakery.
-By 1974, areas including the Admiral's bridge and forward boiler and engine rooms had been restored and fitted out.
-That year also saw the refurbishment of the ship's operations room by a team from and the return of Belfasts six twin Bofors mounts, along with their fire directors.
-By December 1975 Belfast had received 1,500,000 visitors.
-In 1976 Belfast was reaffiliated with the successors to the British Army's Royal Ulster Rifles, the Royal Irish Rangers, (Note: Amalgamated into the Royal Irish Regiment in 1992.) and in the same year the Royal Naval Amateur Radio Society restored the ship's Bridge Wireless Office to working order.
+Now a museum, the ship's opening was well received; in 1972, the HMS Belfast Trust won the British Tourist Authority's "Come to Britain" trophy.
+Support for the ship's restoration was received from individuals, the Royal Navy, and commercial businesses; in 1973, for example, the Worshipful Company of Bakers provided dummy bread for display in the ship's NAAFI and bakery.
+By 1974, areas including the admiral's bridge and forward boiler and engine rooms had been restored and fitted out.
+That year also had the refurbishment of the ship's operations room by a team from and the return of Belfasts six twin Bofors mounts, along with their fire directors.
+By December 1975, Belfast had received 1,500,000 visitors.
+In 1976, she was reaffiliated with the successors to the British Army's Royal Ulster Rifles, the Royal Irish Rangers, (Note: Amalgamated into the Royal Irish Regiment in 1992.) and in the same year the Royal Naval Amateur Radio Society restored the ship's bridge wireless office to working order.
 (Note: The Society operates the amateur radio callsign GB2RN from the ship's bridge wireless office.)

 Imperial War Museum 1978–present

 By 1977, the financial position of the HMS Belfast Trust had become marginal, and the Imperial War Museum sought permission to merge the Trust into the museum.
-On 19 January 1978 the Secretary of State for Education and Science, Shirley Williams, accepted the proposal stating that HMS Belfast "is a unique demonstration of an important phase of our history and technology".
+On 19 January 1978, the Secretary of State for Education and Science, Shirley Williams, accepted the proposal, stating that HMS Belfast "is a unique demonstration of an important phase of our history and technology".
 The ship was transferred to the museum on 1 March 1978, and became the Imperial War Museum's third branch, Duxford aerodrome having been acquired in 1976.
 In October 1998, the HMS Belfast Association was formed to reunite former members of the ship's company.
 The Imperial War Museum's Sound Archive also seeks to record oral history interviews with former crewmen.